alustig3/zoom-controller/README.md

 - Turn on the Zoom Controller by pressing the **VOLUME** knob until a red light appears
 - Zoom controller should appear in the "Add a device" list

+## Turn off
+Press and hold the **LEAVE** button.
+The volume knob's light will turn off when the controller is powered off.

+There is an idle clock always counting.
+Every time you press a button or rotate the knob, the idle clock is reset to 0.
+If the idle clock reaches 60 minutes, the controller will automatically turn itself off to save battery.

 ## Disconnecting Bluetooth
 The Zoom Controller can only be connected to one device at a time.
-If you want to use it with a different computer it is important that you first remove it from it's current computer's bluetooth device list.
+If you want to use it with a different computer it is important that you first remove it from its current computer's Bluetooth device list.
 ### Mac
 - Open to System Prefrences -> Bluetooth
 - Right click on the Zoom Controller and select "Remove"
 ### Windows
 - Search for "bluetooth" in the search bar and select "Bluetooth and other devices settings"
-- Under the "Mouse, keyboard, & pen" click "Zoom Controller" and then click "Remove"
+- Under the "Mouse, keyboard, & pen" click "Zoom Controller" and then click "Remove device"
-## Turn on
-Press and hold the **VOLUME**  knob to turn on.
-You can let go of the knob as soon as you see it light up.
-The knob will "breathe" red light while it is trying to connect.
-Once connected, the knob will turn green.

-The controller will automatically turn off after 20 seconds attempting and failing to connect.

-## Turn off
-Press and hold the **LEAVE** button.
-The volume knob's light will turn off when the controller is powered off.

-There is an idle clock always counting.
-Every time you press a button or rotate the knob, the idle clock is reset to 0.
-If the idle clock reaches 60 minutes, the controller will automatically turn itself off to save battery.

 ## Controlling Zoom!